Palash90/site-assets/blogs/build-your-own-nn/README.md

 println!("{}", a[0][0]); // Output: 1
 ```

+>[!Note]
->**Note:** Mathematical notation and programming differ in how they index a collection of numbers.
+>Mathematical notation and programming differ in how they index a collection of numbers.
 Mathematics typically uses 1-based indexing, whereas programming uses 0-based indexing.

 ### Implementation: Memory Buffers and Layout
 With the mathematical background, now we'll design and implement the `Tensor`.
 Let's first kick off the project and then we'll add elements to it.
 We'll use the default `cargo new` command for this: